MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-entity-relationships.md

 | `Fulfillment Tracking`       | `Fulfillment Tracking Line`      | `fulfillmenttrackingid`                | 1:N         | One tracking header can have multiple line-level updates.                   |
 | `Fulfillment Order Product`  | `Fulfillment Tracking Line`      | `fulfillmentorderproductid`            | 1:N         | Each fulfillment order product can be tracked across multiple tracking lines. |

-This schema supports extensible fulfillment workflows, enabling systems to monitor progress, capture events, and reconcile fulfillment status back to the original order and product lines.
+This schema supports extensible fulfillment workflows that enable systems to monitor progress, capture events, and reconcile fulfillment status back to the original order and product lines.